If so, you may be eligible to apply to the Generation Hope Program and begin to prepare for your future!

 You don’t have to worry about transportation.

-Generation Hope provides free and optional transportation through Durham School Services for all of its students to each and every program.
+The Generation Hope Program provides free and optional transportation through Durham School Services for all of its students to each and every program.

 Generation Hope provides you with a fully functional, water- and damage-resistant tablet computer with Windows 7 operating system and Microsoft Office.